 Caned chairs offer a peaceful view of sunset on Lake Oconee.

-Five things from designer Melanie Turner:
+Design advice from Melanie Turner:

 - Have more than one seating group in every room.
 Your seat should never be more than three feet away from the person you are talking to.